RupertAvery/DiffusionToolkit/README.md

 # Searching

-Searching is performed by checking if a prompt contains the search term.
+Searching is performed by checking if the prompt contains the search term.
 Separate search terms using a comma.
 Each search term is ANDed to produce the final filter.

 For example: